Newsletter No. 8 – Real Estate Law

 … of November 26, 2014

-Breach of the seller in his obligation to inform and liability of the notary
+Breach by the seller of their duty to inform and liability of the notary

 LEGISLATION